 As part of your college applications, you know that there are many college essays you’ll be submitting through the Common Application.
 In separate blogs I’ve written about the topic.

 When exactly do you write your college essays?
 I’m glad you asked!

 Juniors- the process of college applications begins in July.
 There will be rolling admissions, early decision, early action and regular admissions.
 Many of you may be fortunate to have a proactive high school english teacher who will assign some work on your essay later this spring.
 Don’t tackle that essay without first knowing your college admissions strategy and the types/numbers of essays.
 Want to reduce stress–?
 Attend our COLLEGE WRITERS’ BLOCK WORKSHOP!

-JUNE 21 TO 25 — ENROLLMENT IS LIMITED!
-Last year we pivoted and adapted to deliver our long-standing Writers’ Block college application and college essay workshop entirely online- including personalized one-on-one Writing workshops.
-We are likely going to be repeating this option for 2021 unless the vaccine schedule speeds up considerably.
+JUNE ENROLLMENT IS LIMITED!
+The past two years we pivoted and adapted to deliver our long-standing Writers’ Block college application and college essay workshop entirely online- including personalized one-on-one Writing workshops.
+We are repeating this option for 2022 so students everywhere can join our workshop!

 Followed by our popular and well attended Sunday Fall Series – Resuming August

 Build a College Admissions Strategy, Complete your Common Application Core Essay